marcuschui2022/go-http-server/README.md

 # Chirpy

-Chirpy is a practice go http server service built with Go.
-It features user authentication, chirp posting, and administrative endpoints for metrics and reset operations.
+Chirpy is a sample HTTP server built with Go.
+It supports user authentication, chirp posting, and includes administrative endpoints for metrics and system resets.

 ---